 1. Economic Order Quantity (EOQ)

-Economic Order Quantity (EOQ) is a popular inventory management technique.
-It tells you how many inventory units to order to reduce costs based on your company's holding and ordering costs and demand rate.
+Economic Order Quantity (EOQ) is an inventory management technique that tells you how many inventory units to order to reduce costs based on your company's holding and ordering costs and demand rate.
+But, the EOQ model of inventory control makes assumptions that won't apply to every business.
+It assumes that your rate of demand, purchasing expenses, and inventory unit pricing are stable.

-Economic Order Quantity = square root of [2(setup cost x demand rate] / Production cost
+Economic Order Quantity = square root of [2(setup cost x demand rate] / Production cost Or EOQ = square root of (2DS/H)

 2. Inventory Production Quantity